ClockworksIO/clci/.github/pull_request_template.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please also list any relevant details for your test configuration and how stakeholders can test and verify your changes.

-- [ ] Standard Unit Tests
+- ...

 **Test Configuration**:
-_Describe any extra configuration required when running the tests._
+_Describe any extra configuration required when performing the tests._

 # Checklist:

+_Please delete all options not relevant for this PR_

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
+- [ ] The Acceptence Criteria of the related issue are satisfied
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings